Treatment Options for Dry Eye

 Meibomian Gland Dysfunction

 As around 80% of cases of dry eye are evaporative due to mybomian gland dysfunction, this condition frequently requires treatment.
 Treatment strategies are aimed at either increasing the quantity of oils (meibum) produced by the glands or, more usually, unblocking glands and ensuring the free flow of oils from them.
 This typically requires the application of heat to "melt" and reduce the viscosity of old thickened oils remaining in the glands before mechanically expressing them.
 This may need to be repeated a number of times before satisfactory gland function is restored.
+Some of the treatments outlined above for aqueous insufficiency are also of use in treating evaporative dry eye..

 In-office LipiFlow® automated thermal pulsation treatment - Lipiflow® works on the same principles as Blephasteam® and manual meibomian gland expression, but more precisely controls the heat and pressure applied to the inner eyelids over a single treatment session that typically lasts around 15 minutes.
 Especially for more difficult and entrenched cases of meibomian gland dysfunction, LipiFlow® is often the treatment of choice due to its consistency and repeatability, and relatively gentle mode of action.
 Importantly, treatment by Lipiflow® is evidence based as its effectiveness has been verified by independent clinical research.
 Click here or here to read more about LipiFlow®, or click here to view video animations that explain meibomian gland disease and show how Lipiflow® works.

 In-office IPL & manual meibomian gland expression - Intense Pulsed Light (IPL) was originally used by dermatologists for the treatment of rosacea.
-In the treatment of dry eye, IPL may be used to warm the meibomian glands prior to them being manually expressed, much in the way of Blephasteam®.
+In the treatment of dry eye, IPL may be used to warm the meibomian glands prior to them sometimes being (gently) manually expressed, much in the way of Blephasteam®.
 IPL may also calm the small blood vessels that sometimes surround the meibomian glands.
 Typically IPL is conducted over three or four sessions.
 For more information about how IPL works, click here.

 Reviews and Repeat Treatments